signaturescience/metscale/scripts/README.md

 # Database Query Tool (DQT)

 This is a database query tool that can be used to query the contents of reference databases that are used with taxonomic classification tools.
-This tool integrates the contents of many databases used in the taxonomic workflows, and it allows an end-user to query tax ids to find databases that contain information on those individual IDs.
+This tool integrates the contents of many databases used in the taxonomic workflows, and it allows an end-user to query NCBI taxonomic ids to find databases that contain a refence back the id.

 ![](https://github.com/signaturescience/metagenomics/blob/master/scripts/DB_querytool.png)